shegy28/Catalog-of-my-things/README.md

 ### Usage

-- The project can be used as a tool to record what books are in the library and who borrows them.
+- The project can be used as a tool to add and list a catalog of things you own.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>